 Other provisions of the Company Law refer to the shareholding structure, directors, the shareholders meeting, and other officers of the company, the bookkeeping and auditing of companies but also provisions about company winding up.

-Our agents in company formation in Singapore can provide you all the details on how to open a company.
+Our local agents can provide you all the details on how to open a company in Singapore.

 In 2005 the Company Act in Singapore was amended and the amendments were enabled in 2006.
 Among them the most important are the disappearance of the notions “par value” and “authorized capital”, the allowance of capital reduction without court sanction, the reform brought to the share buyback process, the redemption of preference shares, the enabling of treasury shares and the possibility of fusion of companies without court proceedings.

-For details about the Company Act or the types of structures that can be registered you can contact our specialists in company incorporation in Singapore.
+For details about the Company Act or the types of structures that can be registered you can contact our specialists in company formation in Singapore.